pc-guru91/Advanced-Regression-Techniques/README.md

 ...
 (Note: Not all features are shown)
 ```
-**Lot Frontage**
+#### Lot Frontage

-There are multiple ways to impute this kind of missing values, let's just define a couple of ways:
+There are multiple ways to impute this type of missing values, let's just define a couple of ways:
 1. We can replace it by taking the median per neighborhood.
 2. We can replace it by fitting the decision tree.